linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

     ssl_protocols       TLSv1.1 TLSv1.2;
 {{< /file-excerpt >}}

 ## Configure a Single Site

 Scenario: You have a certificate issued for one domain, and a single website you'd like NGINX to serve over HTTPS.

-With only one site to work with, simply use the `http` block configuration [above](/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections/#configure-your-http-block).
+With only one site to work with, simply use the `http` block configuration [above](#configure-your-http-block).
 In this scenario, you do not need to add `ssl_*` directives to the site's configuration file.
-However, you do need to tell NGINX that the site should be listening on port 443 for HTTPS connections instead of port 80.
+However, you do need to tell NGINX that the site should be listening on port `443` for HTTPS connections instead of port `80`.
 See the [SSL module](https://nginx.org/en/docs/http/ngx_http_ssl_module.html) section of the NGINX docs for more information.

 1. As an example, below is a basic site configuration which works with the `http` block given above:

     {{< note >}}
-This `server` block makes your site available over IPv4 and IPv6 but *only* over HTTPS-you will have no HTTP access.
+This `server` block makes your site available over IPv4 and IPv6 but only over HTTPS.
+You will not have HTTP access.
 You will also need to type `https://` into the browser to access your site.
-This is only a starting step, you likely wouldn't want to use this configuration without HSTS or redirecting HTTP requests to port 443.
-We'll get to those in part 4 of this series.
+This is only a starting step, you likely wouldn't want to use this configuration without HSTS or redirecting HTTP requests to port `443`.
+We'll get to those in [Part 4](/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx/) of this series.
 {{< /note >}}

     {{< file-excerpt "/etc/nginx/conf.d/example.com.conf" nginx >}}